Did you know that there are 31.4 million small businesses in the USA alone?

 What is the difference between B2B and B2C sales?

-In a B2C (business-to-consumer) sale, the primary target customers are general everyday consumers instead of other businesses, as is the case in a B2B sale.
+In a B2C (business-to-consumer) sale, the primary target customers are general everyday consumers instead of other businesses.

-Knowing which category you fall into is vital because B2B and B2C sales processes can differ since each target customer has different needs.
+Knowing which category you fall into is vital because the sales methodology is different between the two.